pascalc/imperio/README.md

 # imperio

-A Clojure library designed to ... well, that part is up to you.
+Control your computer using your smartphone (as long as you're on the same Wi-Fi)!

 ## Usage

-FIXME
+Stay tuned

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Pascal Chatterjee

 Distributed under the Eclipse Public License, the same as Clojure.